I really loved the way the first version of this bread came out but I wanted to change it slightly and see if I could make it even better.

 The only changes I made was to build the levain using Durum flour in a 2 step build.
 I also used garlic infused olive oil instead of plain olive oil.
 I also used a new proofing basket I just purchased which fit the amount of dough produced perfectly.

 The results were excellent.
 I like the flavor and creamy texture the increased durum starter imparted on the final bread.

 Here are the Zip files for the above BreadStorm files.

-Main Dough Procedure
+Main Dough Directions

 Around 45 minutes before ready to bake, pre-heat your oven to 550 degrees F. and prepare it for steam.
 I have a heavy-duty baking pan on the bottom rack of my oven with 1 baking stone on above the pan and one on the top shelf.
 I pour 1 cup of boiling water in the pan right after I place the dough in the oven.

-Take the bread out of the oven when done and let it cool on a bakers rack before for at least 2 hours before eating.
+Let them cool on a bakers rack before for at least 2 hours before eating.